nens/lizard-client/README.md

 ```sh
 npm run release
 ```

+Buck-trap ups version number in `package.json`, compiles the `CHANGELOG.md` tags and creates a github release with a zipped `dist/`.

+_NOTE: Sometimes buck trap messes up for unknown reasons.
+It does everything except  making the github release.
+It hangs with the message: `tag already exists`.
+This sucks because you will have to [clean up the tag](https://nathanhoad.net/how-to-delete-a-remote-git-tag) and revert the release commit._

+_NOTE on the NOTE: One time reverting the release commit an making a new release  it did not update the CHANGELOG.md again which resulted in this PR: [#821](https://github.com/nens/lizard-client/pull/821)._

 ### Releasing hotfixes or patches
 Consider fixing bugs before creating new features or release bugfixes together with features.
 This significantly simplifies development.
 If you do decide on fixing a bug after merging features and you cannot wait for another official release, create a bugfix branch as described by the [nens workflow](https://github.com/nens/inframan/blob/master/workflow/workflow.rst#bug-fixes).